Filter Events by

 Event Hall A - Parker

 Life in Denver is anything but ordinary—oddities abound!
 Join travel writer and OLLI Facilitator Bruce Caughey and delve into Denver’s past and present, with a focus on the people and places that have made this city what it is today.
 We’ll discuss the Native Americans; the influx of miners, cowboys, and cattle ranchers; jazz legends and Beat poets; railroad barons; activists; and craft brewers.
 We’ll also explore unusual locales, odd stories, and offbeat places and things to do.
 Spark your curiosity of the unusual and see Denver in a new way.
 ADULTS.
 REGISTRATION REQUIRED.
-Registration will be shared with Osher Lifelong Learning Institute at the
+Registration will be shared with Osher Lifelong Learning Institute at the University of Denver.
+Bruce Caughey has a compelling interest in travel, especially in his lifelong home of Colorado.
+He co-authored The Colorado Guide, a bestseller with five editions and more than 250,000 copies in print.

 View More